TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Optimization_and_Numerical_Methods/Numerical_Linear_Algebra/GMRES as Regression on Krylov Space.md

 - [[Matrix Analysis by Horn]]
 - [[Numerical Linear Algebra by Trefethen]] pp 266 -275
 - [[Matrix Computations by Golub]] pp 642 - 644
+- Saad, Y. (2003). _Iterative methods for sparse linear systems_.
+Society for Industrial and Applied Mathematics. pp 157 - 172